ArneClaerhout/color_planar_graphs/README.md

 If one wants to check the correctness of the output of the program.
 This can be done by using the other programs `checkOutputs.sh`, `checkCycles.sh` and `checkNaiveOutputs.sh`.
 These bash-scripts do the following:

- - `checkOutputs.sh` compares the output from our own program to that of the nauty file _countg_.
+ - `checkOutputs.sh` compares the output from our own program in two ways:
+   - If a proper coloring is given to be compared.
+Our own output is compared to that of the nauty file _countg_.
    This is only done for the (normal) chromatic numbers, as _countg_ doesn't support other types.
+   - If other colorings are given, we compare the optimized script to the output of the naive algorithm.
+   This is done by using checkNaiveOutputs.sh, explained later.

+   The script should be run with multiple arguments: the number of vertices and then each coloring method one wishes to use as a different argument.
  - `checkCycles.sh` checks the other coloring methods, by finding the amount of colors used in cycle graphs ($C_i$).
 These can then be compared to the known values for these types of graphs.
 This lets us check whether the other colorings are also correct.